jharwell/cosm/docs/config/controllers.rst

 - ``soft_turn_max`` - If actuators are told to change to a heading within a difference greater than the one specified by this parameter to the current heading, a hard turn is executed (spin in place).
-Specified in degrees.
+Specified in radians.

 - ``max_speed`` - The maximimum speed of the robot, in m/s.